diku-dk/futhark/docs/man/futhark-pyopencl.rst

   point in the Futhark program, with matching parameters and return value.

+-I dir, --import dir
+  Add directory to the list of directories searched when locating imported files.

 -h
   Print help text to standard output and exit.